ChengHsiangLu/Myofibroblast/README.md

 ```

-% normalize the expression data like we do previously
+% normalize the expression data like we did previously, keeping only the filtered set of genes above:
 RBarretTNFATGFBExpression_GMask = RBarretTNFATGFBCnt_GMask;
 for i=1:size(RBarretTNFATGFBExpression_GMask,2)
 RBarretTNFATGFBExpression_GMask(:,i) = RBarretTNFATGFBCnt_GMask(:,i)/sum(RBarretTNFATGFBCnt_GMask(:,i))*1000000;